SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/miro-source.md

 ## Setup and Configuration

-In this configuration, you will set up a Miro source account with your enterprise account and configure it to be authorized and authenticated to use audit logs from Miro API.
+In this configuration, you will set up a Miro source account with your Enterprise account and configure it to be authorized and authenticated to use audit logs from Miro API.

 Complete the following steps to get the credentials and enable the required scope:
-1. Log into the [Miro](https://miro.com/login/) with an enterprise account.
+1. Log into the [Miro](https://miro.com/login/) with an Enterprise account.
 2. Create a [Developer team](https://miro.com/app/settings/user-profile/apps) in your Miro Enterprise account.

  <img src={useBaseUrl('img/send-data/create-team.png')} alt="create-team.png" />